TagGerr/THavalon/README.md

 ##### Ability: Proclamation
 After two Quests have Failed, you may (but are not required to) formally declare as Arthur, establishing you as a Good player for the remainder of the game.
 You may still propose teams, vote on proposals, and be selected to go on Quests, as usual.
 You may use this ability at any point in the game after two Quests have Failed.

-#### Ygraine
+#### Titania
-Ygraine is a Good role that replaces a lone Guinevere in games with at least 7 players.
-Ygraine is told one player who has an evil role (other than Mordred).
-(Due to the limited number of roles, Ygraine's existence in 8 or 10 player also informs the player with Ygraine that the good roles present in the game are Merlin, Percival, Tristan, and Iseult, plus Gawain in 10 player.)
+Titania is a Good role who is provided no information but can intervene on certain missions to potentially change the outcome.

-Ygraine cannot appear in games with less than 7 players, nor can she appear in a game where both Guinevere and any of Arthur, Lancelot, or Maelegant are present.
+Titania can only appear in games with 10 players, and is mutually exclusive with Oberon.

-#### Gawain
+##### Ability: Suspend
-Gawain is a Good role who possess a variant of the Inquisition ability.
-Furthermore, Gawain is shown a list of three people, of which at least one player is Good.
+Once per game, on either the 2nd mission (always) or the 3rd mission (if the first two missions had different outcomes, e.g. 1 Successful mission and 1 Failed mission), if Titania is not on the mission team, they may formally declare as Titania after mission cards have been selected (and potentially Inquisitioned) but before they are shuffled and revealed.
+Titania may then collect all mission cards, excluding the mission leader's, shuffle them, examine them, and pick one card to remove.
+The mission leader's card and remaining cards are then shuffled together and the cards revealed as per usual.

-- Gawain is shown one random Good player, and two random players who could be Good or Evil, indistinguishably.
+The next time Titania is on a mission, they must play the card they removed on a previous mission, even if they normally could not play that card (e.g. Reversal or Fail).

-Gawain only appears in games with 10 players.
+This ability has lots of interaction with other mechanics.
+Rulings for certain scenarios are as follows:

-##### Gawain: Inquisition
+- If the current mission team does not contain the mission leader, a Titania using the Suspend ability may look at all cards played on that mission and remove one.
-Starting on the second Round, if a Team without Gawain is approved, Gawain can declare and use a Weak Inquisition ability on a player of their choice.
-If Gawain reveals a Success, they become "Exiled" and may no longer be put on mission teams or use this ability, although they may still propose Teams and vote on proposed Teams.
-If Gawain reveals a Fail or a Reversal, they are not "Exiled" and they may continue to be put on teams or use their ability on rounds they are not on.
-Gawain may (but is not required to) use their ability on any mission after they declare, provided they are not on the mission team or Exiled.
+- If Titania attempts to suspend Agravaine's Fail card (e.g. the Agravaine player is one of the people whose card Titania can Suspend, and there is only one Fail among that set of cards), Agravaine may declare to cause the mission to Fail regardless.
+If Agarvaine does this, Titania is **not** required to play a Fail card on the next mission they are on.

-Gawain may choose to not use their ability, even if they would be able to, but should they choose to declare as Gawain during a Quest phase, they must use their ability that round if able.
-Gawain's ability occurs after any other Inquisitions are resolved, and it does not count towards the once per game limit of typical Inquisitions.
+- Titania cannot look at or Suspend a card that has already been removed via Strong Inquisition.

-In 10 player games, players are expected to assume there is a Gawain (e.g. choosing the Quest card they wish to play and making it clear which card they have chosen to play for that Quest), even if they don't know if Gawain is present.
-This is to preserve the surprise of the initial Gawain declaration.
+In 10 player games, players are expected to assume there is a Titania/Oberon (e.g. choosing the Quest card they wish to play and making it clear which card they have chosen to play for that Quest) for the 2nd and 3rd missions, even if they don't know if Titania/Oberon is present.
+This is to preserve the surprise of the Titania/Oberon declaration.

 ### Evil (Minions of Mordred)
 The goal of Evil players is to have either three missions fail, or should Good have won, assassinate either Merlin or the Lovers.